-WEASELHEAD SOUTH-WEST CALGARY RING ROAD IMPACT STUDY 2019 TO 2020Category: 2018, Community Grant, Current, Grant, Land Use
+WEASELHEAD SOUTH-WEST CALGARY RING ROAD IMPACT STUDY 2019 TO 2020Category: 2018, Community Grant, Completed, Grant, Land Use

 By supporting continuous monitoring of key environmental indicators, this study will provide early warnings of ecosystem change in the Weaselhead, and the opportunity to link any observed change to inadequate or ineffective mitigation practices.
 It will provide evidence upon which to base requests for remedial action to protect Weaselhead Park.